Federal Child Pornography Sentencing Guidelines

 Federal Code defines and prohibits crimes related to the sexual exploitation of minors, such as the possession, production, distribution, and receipt of sexually explicit content displaying people under the age of 18.
 A breakdown of the crimes listed includes:

 • Possession of child pornography.
 It is against federal law to intentionally access or possess child pornography.
-Child pornography content can include magazines, digital files, and books that show people under 18 engaged in sexual behavior.
+Child pornography content almost always includes digital files but can also involve magazines and books that show people under 18 engaged in sexual behavior.

 • Receiving or distributing child pornography.
 Receiving or distributing child pornography is federally criminalized.
 This includes digital files shared via the internet, even if the sender and receiver are both located in the same state.

 • Selling child pornography.
-Selling or possessing visual depictions of minors displayed in a sexually explicit manner with the intent to sell is a serious crime.
+Selling visual depictions of minors displayed in a sexually explicit manner is a serious crime.
 Federal charges can be brought forward for child pornography crimes that involve the transport, mailing, or production of child porn using tools transported internationally or across state lines.

 Federal Penalties for Child Pornography Crimes